 At the September 2024 SBOE meeting, the board directed the work group to present two models for middle school advanced mathematics TEKS.
-One model was to be based on the importance of keeping the Grade 6 TEKS similar to the current TEKS and would combine the Grades 7 and 8 TEKS into Grade 7.
+One model was to be based on the importance of keeping the Grade 6 TEKS similar to the current TEKS and to combine the Grade 7 and Grade 8 TEKS into Grade 7.
 The SBOE gave the work group leeway to analyze models from Barbers Hill Independent School District (ISD), Tomball ISD, and other school districts to develop recommendations for the second model.
 Additionally, the SBOE directed the work group to recommend one of the two models for the SBOE's further consideration.
-Work groups convened for two face-to-face meetings to develop recommendations for the proposed TEKS for middle school advanced mathematics in October.
+Work groups convened for two face-to-face meetings to develop recommendations for the proposed TEKS for middle school advanced mathematics in October 2024.